conda/governance/README.md

 1. The project should be open source with a permissive license.
 [From OSI](https://opensource.org/faq#permissive):

     > A "permissive" license is simply a non-[copyleft](https://opensource.org/faq#copyleft) open source license — one that guarantees the freedoms to use, modify, and redistribute, but that permits proprietary derivative works.

-2. The project should be open source with a permissive license
-3. The project should be related to the conda ecosystem
+2. The project should be related to the conda ecosystem
-4. The project should be not be overly grand in claiming namespace
+3. The project should be not be overly grand in claiming namespace
-5. The project should not make subjective claims in the chosen project name
+4. The project should not make subjective claims in the chosen project name

 Examples of project names that violate the 3rd and 4th guidelines are `conda Pro`, and `pets-dot-com-conda-saves-the-day`.